AfterWorkTea/WebFrame/include/README.md

 The superclass for rendering pages.
 It provides the basic functions to handle attributes from XML definition, the default page name and process XML using given XLST to generate HTML content.

 Other content rendering classes should extend it and implement own getContent() method.

+## LoginPage.php

+Simple mock for log in (user and password must be longer than 2 characters)

 ## Other *Page.php